-The St. Louis Fed is home to FRED® (Federal Reserve Economic Data), a publicly available database of more than 20,000 U.S. economic time series.
+The St. Louis Fed is home to FRED® (Federal Reserve Economic Data), a publicly available database of more than 800,000 U.S. and international economic time series.
 The charts in this section and the publications listed below make select FRED data series related to the credit crisis readily available.
-For data and information about the recession, see the St. Louis Fed's Tracking the Global Economy web site.

 International Economic Trends